adam-mehdi/FastTimeSformer/README.md

 </div>

-TimeSformers are attention-based video classifiers.
+The TimeSformer is an attention-based video classifiers.
 FastTimeSformer adds the capacity to use accelerated attention approximations.
 It provides three options:
  - `fastformer` implements the linear complexity additive attention mechanism presented in the recent paper, "FastFormer: Additive Attention Can Be All You Need" (Aug 2021)
  - `performer` provides the linear complexity attention approximation achieved via FAVOR+, a method of sampling orthogonal random features, presented in "Rethinking Attention with Performers" (Sept 2020)
  - `regular`, the standard quadratic complexity attention used in the TimeSformer Paper, "Is Space-Time Attention All You Need for Video Understanding?"
 (Feb 2021)